PrefectHQ/prefect/docs/getting-started/quickstart.md

 Let's get this workflow running on infrastructure other than your local machine!
 We can tell Prefect where we want to run our workflow by creating a [work pool](/concepts/work-pools/).

-Because we're using Prefect Cloud, we have access to Prefect Managed work pools that provide hosted infrastructure for running our flows.
+We can have Prefect Cloud run our flow code for us with a Prefect Managed work pool.

 Let's create a [Prefect Managed work pool](/guides/managed-execution/) so that Prefect can run our flows for us.
 We can create a work pool in the UI or from the CLI.